Bridge to let mortgages

 If you’re buying at auction or working to a tight deadline, many specialist lenders offer fast-track bridging with streamlined underwriting and legal processes to meet 7–14 day completions.

-Interest on a bridging loan typically ranges from 0.5% to 1.1% per month, depending on the lender, the property, loan-to-value (LTV), and your experience as a borrower.
+GET IN TOUCHInterest on a bridging loan typically ranges from 0.5% to 1.1% per month, depending on the lender, the property, loan-to-value (LTV), and your experience as a borrower.

-Rates are quoted monthly because bridging loans are short-term—usually lasting 6 to 18 months.
+Rates are quoted monthly because bridging loans are short-term, usually lasting 6 to 18 months.
 While 0.5% per month is available for lower-risk, low-LTV deals with strong borrowers, rates around 0.8% to 1.1% are more common for higher LTVs, complex properties, or where the exit strategy is less straightforward.

-Most bridging loans use rolled-up or retained interest, meaning you won’t make monthly payments—instead, interest accrues and is paid in full when the loan is repaid.
+Most bridging loans use rolled-up or retained interest, meaning you won’t make monthly payments, instead, interest accrues and is paid in full when the loan is repaid.
 This can reduce short-term cash flow pressure but increases the total repayable amount.

 To get an accurate figure, it’s important to consider not just the monthly rate but also arrangement fees, valuation costs, and any exit fees.